Return to the Common Cup

 In our sacramental understanding of the world, there are few things that boldly proclaim our unity in Christ as much as the common cup.
 To a world living through the age of fragmentation and suspicion of one another, the common cup is a visible proclamation of a diverse people who truly belong to one another.
 As the apostle Paul wrote to the Ephesians, “There is one Lord, one faith, one baptism, one God and father of all.”

-We might add,
+We might add, and one cup.

 The common cup is a way of saying our primary identity is always beloved human in Christ and every other descriptor – political affiliation, wealth status, age, married state – is a secondary adjective to the primary identity of Christian.